Roasted Cauliflower and Broccoli Salad

 - Broccoli: You’ll need roughly 4 cups fresh chopped broccoli, or 1 cup per salad.
 The amount doesn’t have to be exact.
 You can use more or less to preference.

-- Avocado: The recipe calls for 1/2 an avocado per serving but you can use more or less to preference.
+- Avocado: The recipe calls for 1/2 an avocado per serving but you can use more or less to your preference.

 - Seeds: The salad features hemp seeds, pepitas and sesame seeds for a nutritious crunch.
 You can substitute any nuts or seeds you enjoy and mix and match as needed.
 Sunflower seeds, slivered almonds, walnuts, pecans or cashews would all be good.
 Try toasting them for extra flavour!